nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2020/index.md

 This is pretty much the minimal `HELLO, WORLD!` program in a sector:

 ```
-; this code will be loaded at $0800 by BOOT0 which then jumps to $0801.
+; this code will be loaded at $0800 by BOOT0

 * = $0800

-; this byte is supposed to be "number of sectors to load" but by the
+; this byte is supposed to be "number of sectors to load"
-; time it reads this is has already loaded the first one, so zero works
+; but by the time it reads this is has already loaded the
-; too
+; first sector, so zero works too

 !byte 0

+; BOOT0 then jumps to $0801, so this is our entry point

 print
     ldx 0